 The BlueConic Lifecycle reporting feature offers valuable insights to help you assess the performance of your customer journeys.
 You can see at a glance how profiles are moving through the lifecycle and its stages to discover which stages are most successful at driving profiles to complete the lifecycle.

 Watch the video: Introducing Lifecycle Reporting

 Viewing your Lifecycle performance statistics

 To open the Lifecycles reporting view, open a BlueConic lifecycle and click the Lifecycle reporting icon at the top of the page.
 You can switch back and forth between lifecycle editing mode and reporting mode using these two icons at the top of the page:

-When you select Lifecycle reporting, you will find interactive visualizations of your lifecycle and stage statistics.
+The Lifecycle insights provide interactive visualizations of your lifecycle and stage statistics.

 Selecting a time period for Lifecycle reporting